An act of vengeance leaves three friends and their tabby cat abandoned on a hostile alien world.

 “Stop!
 It hurts!”

-And just like that, it was over, or the worst of it anyway.
+And just like that, it was over, or the worst of it.
 Kimi’s death grip on the edge of the bar was all that kept her on her feet.
 “Mandy,” she whispered, grateful to find her voice again.
 “Help me.
 Are you there?”
 Her stomach rolled from the sickening sweet scent of mixed perfumes and spilled beer.
 “Mandy!”

 “Yeah, sweetie, I got ya the first time.
 What’s up?”

 Kimi bit at her lower lip and fought back tears as the shaking grew stronger.
+“Help me,” she whispered.

 “Hey,” Amanda said, concern creeping into her tone.
 “Baby, what’s wrong?
 Here, lean on me.”
 When Kimi’s legs started to buckle, the pitch of Amanda’s voice raised.
 “Christ, what the hell.
 Hey, come on, let’s get you in the back.”